James J. Martin (priest)

+Pope Francis appointed Martin as a consultant to the Secretariat for Communications at the Vatican in 2017.
+In July 2023, it was announced that Martin was among the people specifically invited by Francis to take part in the final phase meetings of the Synod on Synodality.

-Martin's outreach to the LGBT community has drawn both support and condemnation from within the Catholic Church.
+Martin's public outreach to the LGBTQ+ community has drawn both support and criticism from within the Catholic Church.
 This is the subject of his book Building a Bridge: How the Catholic Church and the LGBT Community Can Enter into a Relationship of Respect, Compassion, and Sensitivity.
 In 2021, a documentary film about Martin's LGBT ministry, also called Building a Bridge, premiered at the Tribeca Film Festival in New York City.

-Education, career and early ministry
+Education and early ministry

 Martin grew up in Plymouth Meeting, Pennsylvania, United States, and attended Plymouth-Whitemarsh High School.
 He received his bachelor's degree in economics from the University of Pennsylvania's Wharton School of Business in 1982 and was employed at General Electric in New York City and later at GE Capital in Stamford, Connecticut.

-Dissatisfied with the corporate world, and after viewing a documentary on the life of Trappist monk Thomas Merton, Martin became more deeply involved in the Catholic Church and entered the Society of Jesus (more commonly known as the Jesuits) in August 1988.
-During his studies to become a Jesuit priest, Martin earned a M.A. in philosophy from Loyola University Chicago in 1994, a M.Div. from the Weston Jesuit School of Theology in 1998, and a Th.M., also from the Weston School, in 1999.
-He was ordained a priest in June 1999.
-His activity for LGBTQ people was intensified after the 2016 Pulse shooting which caused 49 deaths at a gay nightclub in Orlando, Florida.
+Dissatisfied with the corporate world, after viewing a documentary on the life of Trappist monk Thomas Merton, Martin became more deeply involved in the Catholic Church, and entered the Society of Jesus (more commonly known as the Jesuits) in August 1988.
+During his studies to become a Jesuit priest, Martin earned an M.A. in philosophy from Loyola University Chicago in 1994, a M.Div. from the Weston Jesuit School of Theology in 1998, and a Th.M., also from the Weston School, in 1999.
+He was ordained as a Catholic priest in June 1999.

+Martin's activism on behalf of LGBTQ people was intensified following the 2016 mass shooting at the Pulse nightclub, a gay nightclub in Orlando, Florida, which took the lives of 49 people.

+Career

+Martin is the editor-at-large of America magazine.

-In addition to his work at America magazine, Martin has written or edited more than a dozen books on religious and spiritual topics.
+Martin has written or edited more than a dozen books on religious and spiritual topics.
 He is a frequent commentator for CNN, NPR, Fox News Channel, Time magazine, The Huffington Post, and other news outlets, and has written several op-ed pieces and blogged for The New York Times.
 In September 2019, Martin met privately with Pope Francis at the Vatican to discuss the pastoral care of LGBT Catholics.